PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 # Casting
 Delete all of our old code.
 Or if you don't like that, you can make a new repl called "casting" (select the C language) and continue by using the new repl.

 What will happen if we divide to `int`'s?
-Since an `int` doesn't support decimal places they will literally just cut off any fractions!
+Since an `int` doesn't support decimal places we will literally just cut off any fractions!
 So if we did `2 / 3` we won't get `0.6666...` instead we will just get `0`!

 The only types (`int` and `char` are "types") that support decimal places are the `float` and `double` types.
 A float uses 32 bits, while a double uses 64 bits (obviously with a double we get twice as big numbers).